 We are a big site and although it takes some time to move from class to class students are expected to move purposefully to the next lesson.
-Arrival more than 3 minutes late will be treated as lateness to lessons.
-Teachers must mark the student late to the lesson and a LOPT must be set by the teacher.
+Arrival more than 3 minutes late without good reason will be treated as lateness to lessons.
+Teachers must mark the student late to the lesson and a 30 minute centralised LOPT must be set by the teacher to the students college.
+If a student is late to lessons twice in one day they will be set 60 minute centralised LOPT.
+If they are late 3 times in a day they will be placed in Tatton/Dunham for the remainder of that day and sit a 60 minute LOPT that week.
 If students arrive late to the lesson they must be permitted into the lesson with minimal disruption to learning.
 Deal with the lateness at the end of the lesson.